-Lancashire Police currently serve the valley from Waterfoot Police station but there are plans to shut the public counter.
-Waterfoot will become a "drop-in" base for staff with services managed from Burnley
+Lancashire Police currently serve the valley from Waterfoot Police station but have shut the public counter.
+Waterfoot has become a "drop-in" base for staff with services managed from Burnley.
+In the medium term the future of the facility may be subject to review.